fleekgonzalo/Quartz/content/storing-digital-assets-securely/post.md

 ---
 title: Storing your Digital Assets Securely
 draft:
-tags:
+tags: []
-  - post
 date: YYYY-MM-DD
 ---
-The correct storage of digital assets is extremely important.
 When you lose access to your bank account you can simply request a password change, but cryptocurrency is ruled by code and cryptography alone, meaning there is no such thing as customer support.

 Learning how keys and wallets work will make your security better and your experience managing your assets much less stressful.
 We'll cover how cryptocurrency storage works and the best practices to secure your digital assets.